MrPythoneer/PhyphoxAPI/README.md

 # PhyphoxAPI

-Provides API for fetching data from remote experiments
+The API provieds an easy way to access remote experiment sensors data

 If you don't know what Phyphox is, find it out on its [official website](https://phyphox.org/)

-***

-The API provieds an easy way to access remote experiment sensors data

 ### Example
 ```Java